loganmhb/cliodb/README.md

 `(0 name "Logan")` is a fact in `entity, attribute, value` form.
 To see all the facts currently in the database, you can type `dump`.

+Facts are never deleted from the database.
+Instead, when a fact should no longer be true, you can issue a retraction:

+    retract (0 name "Logan")
+    add (0 name "Logan's new name")

+In the future, this will enable querying the database *as of* some earlier point in time, leaving an auditable trail of changes to the DB.

 You can add a number of attributes about the same entity more concisely using this dictionary-style syntax:

     {name "Logan" github:username "loganmhb" project "Logos"}